-There’s so many fun things to do in Barcelona that knowing where to even start can be a challenge.
+There are so many fun things to do in Barcelona, that knowing where to even start can be a challenge.
 From pristine stretches of white sandy beaches to elegant streets lined with Catalan Modernisme, and secret places hidden from the tourists, it’s a wonderland of culture that makes for the perfect city break, no matter what your idea of fun is.

 We’ve rounded up seven of the most spectacular spots from across the spectrum of Barcelona’s cultural treasures, to make sure you’ve got all your bases covered for your weekend adventure in the Catalan capital.